 In addition to the switch cost, each time you switch away from a task and back again, you have to recall where you were in that task, what you were thinking about.
 If the tasks are complex, you may well forget some aspect of what you were thinking about before you switched away, which may require you to revisit some aspect of the task you had already solved (for example, you may have to re-read the last paragraph you’d been reading).
 Deep thinking about a complex topic can become nearly impossible.

-Patricia Greenfield, a professor of developmental psychology at UCLA, warned in a Science article last year that our growing use of screen-based media appears to be weakening our “higher-order cognitive processes,” including “abstract vocabulary, mindfulness, reflection, inductive problem solving, critical thinking, and imagination.”
+Patricia Greenfield, a professor of developmental psychology at UCLA, warns that our growing use of screens appears to weaken our “higher-order cognitive processes,” including “abstract vocabulary, mindfulness, reflection, inductive problem solving, critical thinking, and imagination.”

 Busywork leads to overwork and sub-optimal outputs.
 Busywork is a psychological signal to others (and ourselves) that we're needed.
 That we're important.
 After-all, look how busy I am.
 This delusion is the reason we take on so many things and fail to say no. This delusion keeps us so busy that we're not learning new things or even getting better at what we already do.
 This delusion inhibits us from deriving meaning in our work and our lives.
 This delusion keeps us from understanding how the world works and adapting to the changing reality.